mrinalsetty/social-spark-gpt/README.md

 1️⃣ Make AI feel **personal, not robotic**
 2️⃣ Help creators and brands generate high-performing, customized captions, titles, and hashtags for Instagram, Facebook, and YouTube—in seconds

-> “AI isn’t a replacement for creativity — it’s a reflection of it.”
+> “AI isn’t a replacement for creativity — it’s a reflection of it”.
+> "The better we understand human attention, tone, and timing, the more powerful our tools become".

 ---